HiskeOverweg/Donutlobby.nl/content/pages/home-en.md

 ### Donuts?

-The donut in question is the [donut](https://www.kateraworth.com/doughnut/) from the Doughnut Economy by [Kate Raworth](https://www.kateraworth.com/), an economic model in which ecological boundaries are respected (the outer edge) while at the same time ensuring everyone's primary necessity is fullfilled (the inner edge).
+The donut in question is the [donut](https://www.kateraworth.com/doughnut/) from the Doughnut Economy by [Kate Raworth](https://www.kateraworth.com/), an economic model in which ecological boundaries are respected (the outer edge) while at the same time everyone's primary needs are fullfilled (the inner edge).

  <footer id="contentinfo" class="body">